dgaydukov/cert-aws/sa/files/sa.md

 ###### EBS
 EBS (Elastic Block Storage) - simple block storage for EC2.
 After EBS is attached to EC2 you can format it with desired file system.
 It automatically replicated within AZ to provide higher durability (yet if AZ failed it would be unaccessible).
 This replication is to protect against aws component failure, if you want to protect against human failure you have to use RAID.
+Under the hood ebs use raid 1 for redundancy, that's how it replicated within single AZ.
 RAID (Redundant Array of Inexpensive/Independent Disks) - data storage virtualization technology that combines multiple physical disks into one or more logical units for the purposes of data redundancy and performance improvement.
 RAID is accomplished at software level, so you can use any configuration as long as it supported by OS.
 There are 2 main types:
 * raid 0 (stripe multiple volumes together) - I/O performance is more important than fault-tolerance (can be good for database, cause fault tolerance is achieved by read-replicas)
+Downside - if 1 volume broken, you lose all your data (so take constantly snapshots, best practice to stop writing when taking snapshot to avoid data corruption).
 * raid 1 (mirror your data for extra redundancy) - fault tolerance is more important than I/O performance raid 5 & raid 6 - are not recommended to use with ebs, cause they would decrease performance by 20-30% compared to raid 0.
+Nested RAID (hybrid RAID) - you can also combine 2 or more RAID at the same time (for example combine raid 0 + raid 1):
+* RAID 01 (RAID 0+1) - mirror of stripes, so basically you have 2 raid 0.
+In this case you get both high speed + replication
+* RAID 10 (RAID 1+0) - stripe of mirrors, opposite to raid 01, so it raid 0 of mirrors.
+In this case every disk inside raid 0 is double disk (1 main + 1 mirror)
+* RAID 100 (RAID 10+0) - stripe of raid 10
 If you have 2 io1 500GB with 4000 IOPS you can:
 * raid 0 - 1000GB with 8000 IOPS & 1000 MB/s
 * raid 1 - 500GB with 4000 IOPS & 500 MB/s
+Don't confuse:
+* ebs - raid 1 & raid 10 - mostly unneeded
+* instance store volume - raid 1 & raid 10 can be a good choice
 RAID snapshot - use ebs multi-volume snapshot for it (take a look at `sa/cloudformation/ec2-ebs-raid.yml`).
 Synchronous block level replication - you can use with raid and replicate data into same ec2 in another AZ or even region for HA using third-party tools like GlusterFS.
 This useful if you need no data loss.
 Cause snapshots take at interval, so even if you have 10 min snapshots, you can still lose some data within this 10 min.